 - Infrastructure to support 400% increase in capacity through future expansions

-The project was delivered on time and within budget to the complete satisfaction of GM, leading to the same team being selected to construct a second data center
+The project was delivered on time and within budget to the complete satisfaction of GM, leading to the same team being selected to construct a second data center in Milford, MI.

 A testament to the project’s success is that GM flawlessly transferred all of its applications (serving 28,000 global users) over a period of one weekend, without any disruption of service or data loss.